- What Is Norovirus?

 Norovirus infection, commonly known as stomach flu, is a common gastrointestinal infection.
 Abdominal cramps, nausea, vomiting, and headaches are some symptoms that may happen in pregnancy as well as in norovirus infection.
-However, norovirus infection in pregnancy needs medical attention.
-Moreover, experiencing norovirus infection when pregnant can make things difficult for expecting mothers.
+However, infection of norovirus in pregnancy needs medical attention.
+Moreover, experiencing norovirus infection in pregnancy can make things difficult for expecting mothers.
 You must consult your doctor if you experience any new or unusual symptoms that emerge suddenly.
 Continue reading this post as we talk about the causes, symptoms, risk factors, complications, management, and treatment of the infection in expecting mothers.
 We also discuss how it impacts you and your baby (1)

 What Is Norovirus?